Username4Fabian/MailResponses/README.md

 </html>
 ```

-In summary, this HTML document provides a user interface for an email client application.
-It includes sections for displaying accounts and emails, composing new emails, and interacting with the application.
+In summary, this HTML document provides a user interface for an emailDummy client application.
+It includes sections for displaying accounts and emailDummies, composing new emailDummies, and interacting with the application.

 <br>

 ### script.js:
 The provided code is a JavaScript file named `script.js` that is part of the static resources of a Spring Boot application.
-This script is responsible for simulating the addition of new emails to an email client interface and handling user interactions with the interface.
+This script is responsible for simulating the addition of new emailDummies to an emailDummy client interface and handling user interactions with the interface.

 The script begins by adding an event listener for the `DOMContentLoaded` event.
 This event is fired when the initial HTML document has been completely loaded and parsed, without waiting for stylesheets, images, and subframes to finish loading.